-- Share images and descriptions of your menu 90% of the time on social media
+1. Share images and descriptions of your menu 90% of the time on social media

 Don’t you think a quality photo of your pasta primavera or a glass of ice cold beer would entice someone to dine with you instead a restaurant with a boring, text-heavy social media profile?
 Show off your menu on Facebook, Twitter, and especially on Instagram.

-- Always respond to posts from your guests on social media
+2. Always respond to posts from your guests on social media

 Forbes says,“62% of millennials say that if a brand engages with them on social networks, they are more likely to become a loyal customer.
 They expect brands to not only be on social networks, but to engage them.”
 At the very least, thank your customer for dining with you.

 I’m not suggesting that you give away gift cards every time somebody complains, but I do suggest offering a phone number to the reviewer so he or she can speak with a manager about their experience.
-Your guests will appreciate your attentiveness and may consider rewriting their negative review.
+Your guest will appreciate your attentiveness and may consider rewriting their negative review.

-- Align your social media activity with what’s happening at the restaurant
+3. Align your social media activity with what’s happening at the restaurant

 If you have hired someone to manage your social media channels, make sure they are abreast of events, promotions, and guests at your restaurant.
 If you are a small restaurant, it’s ideal to have your social media manager work from the restaurant part-time, so it’s easier to create engaging, creative content on the fly!
 That way, you can interact with guests and take photos and live video from your location.